adaptdk/usa-documentation/interviewing/README.md

 Interviewing
 ------------

-The following can be used as a starting point for interview potential hires.
+The following can be used as a starting point for interviewing potential hires.
 We should strive to get towards some sort of [structured interview process](https://hire.google.com/articles/structured-interview/).